lindaojinnaka/T2A1-Workbook/README.md

 ## 4. Provide an overview and description of a standard source control workflow.
 Word Count guide: 100-200 words

-Git is an open source an open source version control system with features such as local branching, multiple workflows, and staging areas.
+Git is an open source version control system with features such as local branching, multiple workflows, and staging areas.

 Git is a unique source control workflow in the regards to the way it handles data.
 Users have a local repository which can be private or public, that stores all incoming data.
 Through the use of the “git add .”, “git-commit” and “git push” commands, users are able to upload their data to their local repository, which then effectively creates a series of snapshots over a projects’ period of time.
 This is extremely beneficial because it allows users to view changes over time, offline, in their own local repository.